oktadev/okta-blog/_source/_posts/2022-07-20-express-prisma-tailwind.md

 npm i -D prisma@3.13.0
 ```

-> `@prisma/client` is used to access the database from your server code
+- `@prisma/client` is used to access the database from your server code
-> `dotenv` reads configuration settings from `.env` files like the one produced by the Okta CLI
+- `dotenv` reads configuration settings from `.env` files like the one produced by the Okta CLI
-> `passport` is a middleware for Node.js that is flexible enough to handle most authentication scenarios, including Okta.  `passport-openidconnect` is a module for passport that lets you authenticate with OpenID Connect
+- `passport` is a middleware for Node.js that is flexible enough to handle most authentication scenarios, including Okta.  `passport-openidconnect` is a module for passport that lets you authenticate with OpenID Connect
-> `express-session` is required for passport.
+- `express-session` is required for passport.
 Express apps use this package for session support.
 You application must intiialize session support to use passport.
-> `Tailwind CSS` is the CSS framework you will use.
+- `Tailwind CSS` is the CSS framework you will use.
 If you've never used Tailwind before, you may wonder why it's a development dependency.
 This is because Tailwind will dynamically build your CSS files from your views and configuration.
 More on that later
-> `prisma` is the ORM you are using.
-This is a dev dependency because the prisma library handles the migrations, seed data, etc, while the `@prisma/client` package is used in your application at runtime.
+- `prisma` is the ORM you are using.
+This is a dev dependency because the Prisma library handles the migrations, seed data, etc., while the `@prisma/client` package is used in your application at runtime.

-At this point, you should initialize Tailwind CSS and prisma even though you won't configure to use either quite yet.
+At this point, you will initialize Tailwind CSS and Prisma.
+You will configure them for usage later on.

-Start with prisma.
-Run the following command.
+Start with Prisma and run the following command.

 ```console
 npx prisma init